khakhalin/Dynamic-clamp-2018/reviews and responses.md

 &nbsp;

-On references to previous parts, thank you for pointing it out!
-We now tried to link different parts of the paper more tightly together, by reminding the reader about previously made statements every time we make a reference.
+On excessive cross-references between different parts of the paper: thank you for pointing it out!
+We now tried to link different parts of the paper more tightly together, by gently reminding the reader about previously made statements every time we make a reference.

-On statistical analysis: we do not pool data points from non-independent cells, but used a repeated measures analysis, verified by mixed model analysis (see Methods, as well as corrections described in our responses to Reviewer 1).
+On statistical analysis: we do not pool data points from non-independent cells, but used a repeated measures analysis, verified by mixed model analysis (see Methods, as well as corrections described above, in our responses to Reviewer 1).

-On synaptic blockers: it is true that we measured intrinsic properties without synaptic blockers, but this is considered a standard practice in this preparation, as most earlier studies measured IV curves without synaptic blockers (Aizenman ..
+On synaptic blockers: it is true that we measured intrinsic properties without synaptic blockers, but this is considered a standard practice in this preparation, as most earlier studies measured IV curves without synaptic blockers (Azenman ..
 Cline 2002; Aizenman ..
 Cline 2003; James ..
 Aizenman 2015; Ciarleglio Khakhalin ..
 Aizenman 2015).
 What makes this practice possible is a relatively weak recruitment of polysynaptic activity after activation of a single tectal cell (Bell ..
 Aizenman 2011).

 ### Specific points: